-Risk evaluation parameters and early warning signals: Risk evaluation parameters provide an overview across different risk measurement criteria based on our centralised risk exposure policy.
-We increasingly leverage risk measurement and analytics to generate early warning capabilities and to use those to make decentralized and largely objective decisions, and to drive our collection and repossession strategy, against which we seek to minimize deviations.
+Risk evaluation parameters and early warning signals: We increasingly leverage risk measurement and analytics to generate early warning capabilities and use those to make decentralized and largely objective decisions, and to drive our collection and repossession strategy, against which we seek to minimize deviations.
 We seek to emphasize regular project and payment monitoring, which tie into our key risk parameters and early warning signals which helps in timely identification of portfolios with increasing risk, enabling timely remedial measures, as applicable.